wp-plugins/football-pool/readme.txt

 Highcharts API was removed from the plugin.
 See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

+= 2.2.2 =
+* Bug fix: WP nonce not set on delete and edit link in matches admin screen (thanks ipixelestudio).

 = 2.2.1 =
 * DateTime::getTimestamp requires PHP 5.3 or higher.
 I replaced those calls with code that doesn't break on PHP version 5.2 (thanks to chiribombi for reporting this).